KFSPC8/ProjectEulerLibrary/README.md

 Description: Takes in a value as argument and returns the sum of all the digits of the value passed in. *Note: Requires the power template

+- Template signature: string getBinary (T n)

+Description: Takes in a value in base-10 as argument and returns the binary representation of the value in string data type.

 ## Credits
 - [Arne](https://github.com/KFSPC8), Main developer